mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 {% endhighlight %}

-We partition and store on disk random-ish data at 68MB/s (using compression).
+We partition and store on disk random-ish data at 68MB/s (cheating with compression).
 This is on my old small notebook computer with a weak processor and hard drive I/O bandwidth at around 100 MB/s.